Space Tech for a Resilient Future

 Jonny Dyer opened the panel by describing the evolution of space technology in three waves:

-- Wave One: The “big iron” era of government-led, billion-dollar satellite programs—think GPS and weather satellites—enabled global infrastructure but remained largely inaccessible to private actors.
+• Wave One: The “big iron” era of government-led, billion-dollar satellite programs—think GPS and weather satellites.
+These systems built global infrastructure but remained largely inaccessible to private actors.

-- Wave Two: The “homebrew” era beginning in the early 2000s.
-Jonny, Tom, and the Skybox team, alongside early commercial pioneers, helped prove that smaller, faster, cheaper satellites could deliver valuable data.
+• Wave Two: The “homebrew” era beginning in the early 2000s.
+Jonny, Tom, and the Skybox team, with early commercial pioneers, helped prove that smaller, faster, cheaper satellites could deliver valuable data.

-- Wave Three (Today): We’re now entering the enterprise phase, where scalable, networked satellite systems—powered by advances in semiconductors, sensors, AI, and launch—are embedding space data directly into global industries.
+• Wave Three (Today): We’re now entering the enterprise phase.
+Scalable, networked satellite systems use advances in semiconductors, sensors, AI, and launch.
+These systems embed space data directly into global industries.

 “At Muon, we buy Falcon 9 launches like airline tickets,” Jonny said.
 “Access to space has never been easier or cheaper.
 The challenge now is how we use that access to deliver meaningful insights.”